hayleigh-dot-dev/awesome-elm-pltd/README.md

 - [Janiczek/transform](https://github.com/Janiczek/transform/) - Transform recursive data structures from the bottom up.

+---

+## Resources

+### Talks & Videos

+- [Fault-tolerant parsing and the L1 markup language.](https://www.youtube.com/watch?v=gqeqtZeDp18) - Jim talks about Fault-tolerant parsing and the L1 markup language at the Elm Online Meetup on August 4th 2021.
+- [Implementing the lambda calculus in Elm.](https://www.youtube.com/watch?v=93wbsfoX9iE) - Andrey talks about Implementing lambda calculus in Elm at the Elm Online Meetup on August 4th 2021.

+---

 ## Gists & Snippets

 > 🚨 **Note**: These are snippets or short bits of code that are mostly presented _without comment or explanation_, but might still be handy to use, copy, or learn from.
 If you're the author of any of these snippets, or have used them in your own work, consider writing a blog post or publishing a package so we can add those to this list instead!

+### Gists

 - [Using the Node.js `repl` module with Elm.](https://gist.github.com/pd-andy/899bb2eec17c19f46d808cdf4d66771a)
 - [An implementation of linear types.](https://gist.github.com/jjant/bcad85349ebd68cfe88ec634dc2c645e)